marancibia/marancibia.github.io/oml4py-adb/embd-python-rest/embd-python-rest.md

   ![Obtain the access token 2](images/1-obtain-access-token-2.png " ")

-  Use the following code in OCI Cloud Shell, replacing `yourusername`, `yourpassword` and `OML Service URL` with the ones for your service.
+  You will use the following code in OCI Cloud Shell, replacing `yourusername`, `yourpassword` and `OML Service URL` with the ones for your service.

   ```
   <copy>